Majorwhiskey/Metasurface_SP/README.md

 2. Understand how the direction of arrival (theta and phi) affects the received signal.

-Antenna Array and Metasurface
+Antenna Array and Metasurface:-
-•	Antenna Array: A grid of small antennas placed in a pattern (here, a 4x4 grid).
+1. Antenna Array: A grid of small antennas placed in a pattern (here, a 4x4 grid).
-•	Metasurface: A special type of antenna array designed to control how electromagnetic waves behave.
+2. Metasurface: A special type of antenna array designed to control how electromagnetic waves behave.
-•	Each antenna in the array contributes to the overall received signal, depending on its position and the direction from which the signal comes.
+3. Each antenna in the array contributes to the overall received signal, depending on its position and the direction from which the signal comes.

-The performance is evaluated using the mean squared error (MSE):
+The performance is evaluated using the mean squared error (MSE) and R^2